logo

 Where He Is Now

-The Federal Bureau of Prisons confirmed to the outlet that the 34-year-old rapper was transferred to home confinement in Philadelphia on Wednesday, January 7, 2026.
+The Federal Bureau of Prisons (BOP) confirmed that the 34-year-old rapper was transferred to community confinement in Philadelphia on Wednesday, January 7, 2026.

 While no longer incarcerated, his freedom remains conditional.
 He is scheduled to be fully released from oversight custody on November 8, 2026, pending compliance with federal requirements.